KrauseFx/steal.password/README.md

 iOS should very clearly distinguish between system UI and app UI elements, so that ideally it's even obvious for the average smartphone user that something seems off.
 This is a tricky problem to solve, and web browser are still tackling it, you still have websites that make popups look like macOS / iOS popups, so that many users think it's a system message.

+### But, but, but, why is the `.` symbol within the `"`, is this all fake?

+Nope, actually, that's how the system dialog looks like, the `.` is within the `"` string notation, so I designed the phishing dialog to also include this little, but very important design detail

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file.